 “Turn the cave floor back to rock,” I said and shook my head with bemusement as the floor returned to its previous state.

-Crawling through the crack, I sniffed at the rain-filled air and looked up.
+I crawled through the crack, sniffed at the rain-filled air, and looked up.
 It still rained, but not heavily.
 The sky was a heavy dark blanket.

 “Stop the rain,” I said.

 I nodded slowly.
 It appeared I had to be close to the pooling color wall for my wishes to be executed.